eudoxia0/eudoxia0.github.io/article/_posts/2025-05-29-notes-on-term-rewriting.md

 \EndKB
 $$

-By the se2miconfluent chain extension lemma, we can derive $x \join y'$.
+By the semiconfluent chain extension lemma, we can derive $x \join y'$.

 We have proven the inductive case: